MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/security-and-compliance/set-up-multi-factor-authentication.md

 > [!IMPORTANT]
 > As of August of 2017, all new Office 365 tenants that include Skype for Business online and Exchange online have Modern Authentication enabled by default.
 Pre-existing tenants won't have a change in their default MA state.
 To check your MA status for Skype for Business online, you can use Skype for Business online PowerShell with Global Admin credentials.
 Run Get-CsOAuthConfiguration to check the output of -ClientADALAuthOverride.
 If -ClientADALAuthOverride is 'Allowed' your Modern Authentication is on.
-To check your MA status for Exchange Online please visit [Enable modern authentication in Exchange Online] (https://docs.microsoft.com/exchange/clients-and-mobile-in-exchange-online/enable-or-disable-modern-authentication-in-exchange-online).
+To check your MA status for Exchange Online please visit [Enable modern authentication in Exchange Online](https://docs.microsoft.com/exchange/clients-and-mobile-in-exchange-online/enable-or-disable-modern-authentication-in-exchange-online).
 In SharePoint online, by default, modern authentication is enabled.